alan-walsh/cloud-automation/doc/csoc-free-commons-steps.md

 ```bash
 gen3 tfapply
 ```
+  Again, be patient.
+This deployment will take about 10-15 minutes.

 6. The EKS module creates a kubernetes configuration file (kubeconfig), copy it to the user's home folder.
 ```bash
 cp commons-test_output_EKS/kubeconfig $HOME